YasinCap/Rotterbosch_blog/README.md

 # Introduction

-This is a Next.js project bootstrapped with create-next-app.
+This is a Next.js project with a Storybook submodule (with its own readme)

 # Getting Started

 Clone this repository and install the packages:
-Copy code

 git clone https://github.com/YasinCap/Rotterbosch_blog
 npm install

 Initialize the submodule and get all the data from the subproject:
-Copy code

 git submodule init
 git submodule update
 Start the dev server:
-Copy code

 npm run dev
 Open http://localhost:3000 in your browser to view the app.

 # To build the site:

-Copy code
 npm run build
 Setting up Contentful
 Create a file called .env.local
 Add the following environment variables to the file:

 CONTENTFUL_SPACE_ID="Your space ID"
 CONTENTFUL_ACCESS_KEY="Your access key"

 Make sure the following is included in your .gitignore file:
-Copy code

 # local env files